kfelixsocpuppets/IaC-cloud-FortiOS/README.md

 # Fortios IaC

-A comprehensive guide for setting up a fortigate and examples to work with
+A comprehensive guide for setting up a fortigate and with working examples

 ## Table of Contents
 - [Overview](#overview)
 - Install Terraform